isabella232/offer-decisioning.en/help/campaign-standard/using/inserting-offer-activities.md

 1. In the **[!UICONTROL Collections]** section, select the collection that contains the offers that you want to consider.
 For more on offers collections, see [](../../offer-library/using/about-offer-collections.md).

-1. In the **[!UICONTROL Fallback Offers]** section, select the fallback offer that will be presented to customers who are not eligible to the considered offers.
+1. In the **[!UICONTROL Fallback Offers]** section, select the fallback offer that will be presented to customers who are not eligible for the considered offers.

     ![](assets/offers_offerconfiguration.png)